-5.72 Lying as it does between the large urban areas of Southampton, the industrial areas along Southampton Water and the South East Dorset conurbation, the National Park is vulnerable to pollutants from industry, vehicles and many other sources which can harm human and other species' health, together with general noise and light pollution associated with urban areas.
+Lying as it does between the large urban areas of Southampton, the industrial areas along Southampton Water and the South East Dorset conurbation, the National Park is vulnerable to pollutants from industry, vehicles and many other sources which can harm human and other species' health, together with general noise and light pollution associated with urban areas.

 An unpolluted environment is recognised as one of the key ingredients to a good quality of life.
 There is an air quality problem in Lyndhurst, where an Air Quality Management Area has been designated due to the presence of excessive transport related pollutants.
-The Air Quality Action Plan for Lyndhurst prepared by New Forest District Council sets out traffic management measures including the restriction of HGVs using the High Street, controlling traffic lights, and reviewing signage in Lyndhurst directing visitors into Lyndhurst's main car park.
+The Air Quality Action Plan for Lyndhurst28 prepared by New Forest District Council sets out traffic management measures including the restriction of HGVs using the High Street, controlling traffic lights, and reviewing signage in Lyndhurst directing visitors into Lyndhurst's main car park.

-5.74 The impacts on air quality arising from the increased traffic generated by the development planned in this Local Plan has been assessed to determine whether it would raise pollution levels that could affect the integrity of the internationally designated nature conservation sites in and around the New Forest.
-The evidence concluded that this would not be the case but highlighted that, when combined with traffic growth generated from surrounding areas, the impact of ammonia and acid deposition is uncertain and requires monitoring.
+The impacts on air quality arising from the increased traffic generated by the development planned in this Local Plan has been assessed29 to determine whether it would raise pollution levels that could affect the integrity of the internationally designated nature conservation sites in and around the New Forest.
+The evidence concluded that this would not be the case but highlighted that, when combined with areas, the impact of ammonia and acid deposition is uncertain and requires monitoring.
 Consequently, the National Park Authority will work with surrounding local authorities and other partners to monitor the in combination impacts on the protected habitats and to identify any changes that occur during the life of the Local Plan.
-If monitoring at any time shows that the change is likely to have a significant effect on the designated sites. the Authority will support other authorities in devising an appropriate strategic mitigation strategy.
+If monitoring at any time shows that the change is likely to have a significant effect on the designated sites. in devising an appropriate strategic mitigation strategy.